Superformula/cloud-backend-test/README.md

 ## Monitoring and Tracing

-The Lamba functions use the Tracing plugin for Pothos to add tracing and logging resolver invocations.
+The Lamba functions use the Tracing plugin for Pothos to add tracing and logging for the resolver invocations.
 There is also a [Pothos plugin](https://pothos-graphql.dev/docs/plugins/tracing#aws-xray) for AWS XRay.

 Some sample logs: